sdenec/fvtt-uii/README.md

-# Tidy5e UI - formerly FVTT UII
+# Tidy5e UI Theme
-User Interface Improvements for Foundry Virtual Tabletop
+A FVTT Theme focused on a cleaner User Interface